Prag8855/aab/frontend/content/guides/moving-out.md

 You must tell your landlord that you are moving out.

 1. **[Calculate your notice period](#calculate-your-notice-period)**
     The [notice period](/glossary/Kündigungsfrist) is usually 3 months, but it can be shorter.
-Your landlord might let you [end your lease sooner](#end-your-lease-sooner).
+Your landlord might let you [end your lease sooner](#end-your-lease-sooner) if you find a new tenant.
 2. **Write a [cancellation letter](/glossary/Kündigungsschreiben)**
     Use a [cancellation letter generator](https://www.immobilienscout24.de/umzugsexpose/musterbrief-kuendigung.html).
 Every tenant who signed the lease must sign the cancellation letter.
 3. **Mail it to your landlord**